 We’re really lucky that the brain is subject to research and it means that there are great scientists designing experiments and writing about how the brain can develop.
-We learn from the ongoing research about the best way to develop our games.
-We also work with academic institutions on some games and we provide our app as a free research platform to help scholars understand the impact of cognitive training.
+We work with academic institutions on some games and we learn from ongoing research to understand how best to develop our games.

-Prof. Barbara Sahakian / Cambridge University – We developed a memory game called Wizard, based on Professor Sahakian’s research.
-Her work showed that playing the game improved memory and you can read more about the study here1.
+Prof. Barbara Sahakian / Cambridge University – We have developed two games with Professor Sahakian and her team.
+The first is a memory game called Wizard and her research shows that playing the game improves memory.
+You can read more about the study here1.

-Prof. Wei Ji Ma and Sebastiaan van Opheusden / New York University – Right now, we’re developing a decision making game with Professor Wei Ji Ma, based on his previous research2.
-We can’t wait to see what our users think about it!
+Prof. Wei Ji Ma and Sebastiaan van Opheusden / New York University – We have developed a decision making game with Professor Wei Ji Ma, based on his previous research3.
+Connect ‘Em Up challenges problem solving skills and helps the researchers understand how decisions are made.

-Bruno Bonnechere / Université libre de Bruxelles – Bonnechere’s research aims to understand if Peak games can be used to assess clinical symptoms such as memory deficits.
-His research involves investigating the correlation between Peak games and two clinical cognitive assessments4.
+Bruno Bonnechere / Université libre de Bruxelles – Bonnechere’s research looked at whether Peak games can be used to assess clinical symptoms such as memory deficits.
+In a study published in the Journal of Alzheimer’s Disease in 2018, he found a correlation between seven Peak games and two clinical cognitive assessments5.

 Dr. Bettina Studer / Institute of Clinical Neuroscience, University of Dusseldorf & Department of Neurology, Mauritius Hospital Meerbusch - Effects of Peak games on cognitive abilities of patients with brain injury.